devsecops/playbook/01_Overview.md

 DevSecOps Engineers operate to fulfill a variety of work in their day-to-day job.
 Much of this work can be categorized as follows:

-1. Red Team (commonly performed on Mondays)
+## Red Team

+Red Team work is integral to the change management required for cultural transformation.
+The best day to perform Red Team work is Monday.
+Why Monday?
+Mondays were chosen because it is most commonly the day everyone dreads.

-2. Blue Team
+## Blue Team

-3. Security Engineering
+## Security Engineering

-4. Operations
+## Operations

-5. Secure Development
+## Secure Development

-6. Security Science
+## Security Science

-7. Security Testing
+## Security Testing

-8. Continuous Response
+## Continuous Response

+## Compliance Operations

+## Consulting